mineable3/README.md-Examples/README.md

   - item 2

 ## Code Snippets
-just wrap the doe you want in " ` " like I've been doing with quotation marks
+just wrap the code you want in " ` " like I've been doing with quotation marks

 `System.out.println("Hello World!");`